YashDeo-York/Mem-index/README.md

 # Memorization Index

-Official implementation and artifacts for the accompanying paper (arXiv submission pending).
+Official implementation and artifacts for the paper 'A Calibrated Memorization Index (MI) for Detecting Training Data Leakage in Generative MRI Models'
-The paper PDF is included in this repo: `data_copying.pdf`.

 ## Paper
 - Title: A Calibrated Memorization Index (MI) for Detecting Training Data Leakage in Generative MRI Models